ComradDoge/DogeEU4/README.md

 # STEAM WORKSHOP DESCRIPTION
 [code]                                  [img] https://i.imgur.com/p7Fv1Z6.gif [/img] [/code] [quote]
 Primarily a shattered mod for 1.30 with various game balancing and content to provide engaging gameplay both in SP and MP.
-In addition to the shattered game start there is a vanilla game start.
+In addition to the shattered bookmark there is a vanilla bookmark.

 All DLCs are recommended, else some aspects of the game will not work as intended or worse crash but good luck.